III. Faculty Employment Policies

 III.L.2.b.(3) The grounds stated for the appeal must be appropriate for the specific type of personnel action for the Faculty Appeals Committee to consider, under the terms of the Faculty Handbook.
 If not, the faculty member shall be notified that his or her appeal has been denied.

 III.L.2.b.(4) The faculty member must present substantiation with the appeal sufficient to warrant a hearing.
 If he or she does not, the faculty member shall be notified that his or her appeal has been denied.
 A hearing is not warranted if, viewing the evidence disclosed by the request for a hearing in the light favoring the faculty member, the relief sought bythe faculty member is not supported by the case he or she presents.
 If the Faculty Appeals Committee determines that the personnel matter presented is appealable, the appeal is timely and the grounds stated are appropriate for the type of personnel matter, it will then decide by simple majority vote of the membership if a hearing is warranted as outlined in this section.
-If the Faculty Appeals Committee votes against sending the appeal to a hearing, it will notify the faculty member, provost, speaker, appropriate vice provost, dean, and AUH that the appeal has been denied.
-If the Faculty Appeals Committee votes to send the appeal to a hearing, the Faculty Appeals Committee shall select a Hearing Committee consisting of five faculty members from the Hearing Committee pool to hear the appeal, according to the terms of Article IV, Section 7 of the Faculty Senate Constitution.
+If the Faculty Appeals Committee votes against sending the appeal to a hearing, it will notify the faculty member, provost, speaker, dean and AUH that the appeal has been denied.
+If the Faculty Appeals Committee votes to send the appeal to a hearing, the Faculty Appeals Committee shall select a Hearing Committee consisting of five faculty members from the Hearing Committee pool to hear the appeal, according to the terms of the Bylaws of the Faculty Senate, Article IV, Section 10 of the Faculty Senate Constitution.
 All materials on the appeal received by the Faculty Appeals Committee shall be sent by the Faculty Appeals Committee to the Hearing Committee.

 III.L.2.c.
 Review by Hearing Committee